goddenrich/internet-monitoring/README.md

       - 'google.com'
       - 'github.com'
 ```
-making sure the two have the same set of hosts

-You will need to have an environment file for your some secrets for the hub and grafana.
+You must have an environment file containing auth config for the bt hub and grafana.
+NB.
+Grafana will only provision the admin once so if you change the auth config after your first deploy you will need to delete the grafana volume. `docker volume ls` and `docker volume rm` are useful for this.

 Create a file hub/auth.env file with the following: